-Oh Project No.: 90031

-Project Name: Portland Public Schools - Kellogg Middle School Date: 10/30/2017
+Oh Project No.: 90031 Project Name: To: Prepared by: Distribution: Portland Public Schools - Kellogg Middle School Steve Effros - PPS Sheena Hewett - OHPD File Date: 10/30/2017

-To: Steve Effros - PPS

-Prepared by: Sheena Hewett - OHPD

-Distribution: File

 The purpose of this memorandum is to summarize D.A.G.
 Meeting #1 comment card results and identify themes to follow up in next discussions.